On a functional contraction method: Introduction

-Our study of the spaces $(\Co, \|\, \cdot \,\|_\infty)$ and $(\Do, d_{sk})$ is also based on the Zolotarev metrics $\zeta_s$.
+Our study of the spaces $(\mathcal{C}[0,1], \| \cdot\|_\infty)$ and $(\mathcal{D}[0,1], d_{\mathrm{sk}})$ is also based on the Zolotarev metrics $\zeta_s$.
 Hence, we mainly have to deal with implications that can be drawn from convergence in the $\zeta_s$ metrics as well as with the lack of knowledge about completeness of $\zeta_s$.
-In section \ref{subsec_weak} implications of convergence in the Zolotarev metric are discussed together with additional conditions that enable to deduce in general weak convergence from convergence in $\zeta_s$.
-A key ingredient here is a technique developed in Barbour \cite{Barbour90} in the context of Stein's method, see also Barbour and Janson \cite{BaJa09}.
-We also obtain criteria for the uniform integrability of $\{\|X_n\|_\infty^s\,|\, n\ge 0\}$ for $0\le s\le 3$ in the presence of convergence in the Zolotarev metric.
+In Section~\ref{subsecweak}, implications of convergence in the Zolotarev metric are discussed together with additional conditions that enable to deduce in general weak convergence from convergence in $\zeta_s$.
+A key ingredient here is a technique developed in Barbour \cite{Barbour90} in the context of Stein's method; see also Barbour and Janson \cite{BaJa09}.
+We also obtain criteria for the uniform integrability of $\{\|X_n\| _\infty^s | n\ge0\}$ for $0\le s\le3$ in the presence of convergence in the Zolotarev metric.
 This enables in applications as well to obtain moments convergence of the $\sup$-functional.
-In section 3 we give general convergence theorems in the framework of the contraction method first for a general separable Banach space and then apply and refine this to the space $(\Co, \| \cdot \|_\infty)$ and develop a technique to also apply this to the metric space $(\Do, d_{sk})$.
-In particular we give a criterion for the finiteness of the Zolotarev metric on appropriate subspaces that can easily be checked in applications.
-To compensate for the lack of knowledge about completeness of the $\zeta_s$ metrics we need to assume that the map $T$ in (\ref{limitmap}) has a fixed-point in an appropriate subspace of ${\cal M}(\Co)$ and ${\cal M}(\Do)$ respectively, see condition {\bf C3}.
-In applications one may verify this existence of a fixed-point either by guessing one successfully: In the application of our framework to Donsker's functional limit theorem in section \ref{sec:app2} the Wiener measure can easily be guessed and be seen to be the fixed-point of the map $T$ coming up there.
-Alternatively, in general the existence of a fixed-point may arise from infinite iteration of the map $T$: Applied to some probability measure such an iteration has a series representation for which one may be able to show that it is the desired fixed-point.
-This path is being taken in Broutin, Neininger and Sulzbach \cite{BrNeSu11}.
-There, also our general convergence theorems of section \ref{nnn_CM} are successfully applied to obtain a functional limit theorem in the context of complexity measures of algorithms.
-From this, various open problems on complexities are being solved.
-In section \ref{sec:app2} we illustrate our functional contraction method by a short proof of Donsker's functional limit theorem.
-Here, we benefit from the fact of section \ref{zolosec} that weak convergence is implied by convergence in the Zolotarev metric at a logarithmic rate, cf.~Theorem \ref{thm:zet} and its Corollaries.